lambdamikel/Talker-80/README.md

 ### The Talker/80 Printed Circuit Board (PCB)

+Talker/80 was made with [KiCad EDA v4.0.7](http://kicad-pcb.org/), and "freeRouting.jar" did the routing.

 ![Switches and LEDs](images/switches-and-leds.jpg)

 The DIP switches are used for initial boot / startup mode selection (note that the mode can be changed later by sending a control byte); for switch 1, 2 from left to right: